Your Duplicate Will Find A Way…

 After arriving at Kibner’s – he’s having a party to promote his new book – they bump into Matthew’s friend Jack Bellicec (Jeff Goldblum).
 Jack thinks David is a hack and goes off on a wee rant about him.
 Kibner (Leonard Nimoy) – wearing a natty jacket with elbow patches and that chunky jumper – is trying to reassure another woman who believes her husband has been replaced by an imposter.

 Elizabeth recognises this woman’s husband as someone who talked to Geoffrey, and she tries to talk to her.
 Meanwhile, Matthew phones to report the man’s accident to the indifferent police.
-Kibner puts these women’s fears down to their relationships with their partners and labels them having some “hallucinatory flu”.
+Kibner puts these women’s fears down to their relationships with their partners and labels them as having some “hallucinatory flu”.
 Kibner tells Matthew, he’s met with a number of similar cases to Elizabeth, that week alone.

 Jack visits his wife, Nancy (Veronica Cartwright) at the mud baths where she works, where one of those wee pink flowers is seen in a glass of water.
-As Jack relaxes and sleeps, a “body” is formed in a bed, which resembles Jack’s body frame but covered in downey hair.
+As Jack relaxes and sleeps, a “body” is formed in a bed, which resembles Jack’s body frame but is covered in downy hair.
 Then as Jack wakes up, so does the “body” and then it mimics Jack’s actions.
 This “body” is discovered by Nancy who screams and then becomes a bit hysterical.

 Matthew is called upon for advice, and after he examines the body, he is now concerned for the now sleeping Elizabeth.
-Matthew breaks into her home and sees a sleeping duplicate of her forming in the garden and Matthew rescues his now awake colleague.
+Matthew breaks into her home and sees a sleeping duplicate of her forming in the garden.
+Matthew then rescues his now awake colleague.
 The four then escape into the shadows of the dark night, as the city’s inhabitants sleep.
 As they meet those who are awake, they don’t know who is human and who is an alien.

 The story’s macabre plot is built up slowly with wee visual clues, rather than using flashbacks or a montage.
 Most of these clues are more apparent from the second viewing or are easily recognised if you have more awareness of the plot.
-This plot told from the opening credits showing those seeds travel to earth and attract people who take them at face value, as they adapt and are seen as pretty flowers.
+This plot is told from the opening credits showing those seeds travel to earth and attract people who take them at face value, as they adapt and are seen as pretty flowers.

 However on my first viewing, with some of those more relevant points not noted, the film appeared more like a psychological drama.
 Elizabeth appeared more in need of psychiatric support due to her paranoid fueled talk of conspiracies and then following her boyfriend.

-When a flower is seen at the Belliac’s mud baths.
-This part of the storyline more horror fueled, and this seen with those scenes with Jack and his wife on discovering a half formed pod person in a cubicle.
-Then true horror of the flowers and the origins of these “pod” people seen as Matthew discovers Elizabeth’s sleeping duplicate.
+When a flower is seen at the Belliac’s mud baths, this part of the storyline is more horror fueled.
+This is seen with those scenes with Jack and his wife discovering a half-formed pod person in a cubicle.
+Then true horror of the flowers and the origins of these “pod” people is seen as Matthew discovers Elizabeth’s sleeping duplicate.

 The use of sound effects such as the pod peoples screams and the churning of the garbage trucks are also used effectively in this bleak plot.
-The use of the dark and shadows at the most ominous as our protagonists hope to escape as the others are sleeping has deep undertones, knowing those who waken or are awake may be duplicates.
+The use of the dark and shadows at the most ominous as our protagonists hope to escape as the others are sleeping has deep undertones, knowing those who wake or are awake may be duplicated.
 This adding to the sense of paranoia felt throughout the film.

 In this climate where more remakes, sequels and reboots appear made than more original themed movies, I urge you to show more of those more laudable original films to your family.
-This before your child wakes up to a world full of remakes and no-one remembers those fabulous original movies.
+This before your child wakes up to a world full of remakes and no one remembers those fabulous original movies.
 As it seems those Hollywood moguls find a much loved original film, and after pondering for a short time about the merits of a remake, then act on it thinking “You’re next”.

 Weeper Rating: 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 /10

 Hulk Rating: 0/10

 This film was added to my and Emma K Wall’s Jeff Goldblum Blogathon 2019.
 Other films with this cast include Donald Sutherland in Kelly’s Heroes, Murder by Decree, The Eagle Has Landed and Catholic Boys /Heaven Help Us.
 Leonard Nimoy stars in a Star Trek episode HERE and Star Trek VI: The Undiscovered Country.
 Jeff Goldblum stars in The Big Chill, The Tall Guy, Into the Night, Thor Ragnarok and The Fly.
-Veronica Cartwright starred in The Witches of Eastwick.
+Veronica Cartwright starred in Goin South and The Witches of Eastwick.